nodejs/nodejs.org/ADDING_LEARN_PAGE.md

 ### Codebox

 The codebox component is used to display code snippets.
-If two code snippets is following without any text between them, they will be displayed in the same codebox, but with two tabs.
+If two code snippets follow without any text between them, they will be displayed in the same codebox, but with two tabs.

 ```md
 '''cjs